Araf-Khatri/Araf-Khatri/README.md

 - 👋 Hi, I’m @Araf-Khatri
 - 👀 I’m interested in Full-Stack Development
-- 💼 I'm currently working at Amaha (formerly InnherHour) as a Frontend Developer
+- 💼 I'm currently working at Mactores Cognition as a Full Stack Developer
 - 🏆 I have 2+ years of work experience
-- 💞️ I’m looking to collaborate on Full-stack projects which include MERN stack, JavaScript, Python, HTML/CSS, or PUG.
+- 💞️ I’m looking to collaborate on Full-stack projects which include MERN stack, JavaScript, Python, Flask, HTML/CSS, or PUG.
 - 📫 You can reach me at arafkhatri0@gmail.com

 <!---